The Guide to Ripping Your Blu-Ray Movies to iPad(including iPad Air)

 The Blu-Ray format has come a long way, and the Blu-ray disc is holding its own in the marketplace.
 Many people buy Blu-ray discs, considering the picture quality is better (with higher bit rates and less compression), as is the audio (with several different mixes for multichannel systems).
 And if you lack a fast Internet connection (or are subject to bandwidth caps from your ISP), it may be quicker and easier to buy a Blu-ray disc than wait to download a HD movie file that might top out at 8GB.
 Also, even with digital extras included with many movies now, you don’t get the full complement of bonus content you do with a disc.
 Finally, an optical disc is a good, hard-copy backup.

 Sold on Blu-ray yet?
-Then it‘s time to learn how you can rip Blu-ray movies for enjoying glorious Blu-ray movies on iPad(including iPad Air), anywhere you want them.
+Then it‘s time to learn how you can rip Blu-ray movies for enjoying glorious Blu-ray movies on iPad(including the iPad Air or iPad mini with retina display), anywhere you want them.

 Ripping Blu-ray discs to a more portable format is neither easy nor cheap.
 While there are some free Blu-ray decryption tools, they don’t work on newer discs and they require constant fiddling to work.
 Lucky for you, we’ve got the Blu-ray to iPad ripping solution that produces a 1080p H.264-encoded MP4 file that’s around half the size of Blu-ray.
 The guide is for Windows platform, for Mac users, you may refer the previous post “How to Watch Blu-ray Movies on iPad for Mac“.
 Rips typically take five hours, and it can take a couple of tries to get perfect results.
 Still interested?
 Then let’s get started.

 What You’ll Need